-Our national holiday, Thanksgiving, ties together celebrations of gratitude and remembrance, but Military Family Month and Veterans Day begin the acknowledgment of military service as a whole; both current and past members are pointedly remembered with events and activities throughout the country.
+Our national holiday, Thanksgiving, ties together celebrations of gratitude and remembrance, but Military Family Month and Veterans Day begin the acknowledgment of military service as a whole, with both current and past members pointedly remembered with events and activities throughout the country.

 “During National Veterans and Military Families Month, we honor the significant contributions made by American service members, their families, and their loved ones.
 We set aside this month surrounding Veterans Day to hold observances around the country to honor and thank those whose service and sacrifice represent the very best of America.
 We renew our Nation's commitment to support veterans and military families.
 They deserve it.”